galanodel2010/ee462/Project_1/README.md

 You will analyze three models that you have constructed using the conditions given below.
 First make sure, all three models' results are consistent with each other.
 Plot the following and comment on the variation of each variable, and explain as detailed as possible.

 1. Apply rated voltages to both armature and field winding (if applicable).
 Obtain the following variations against time.
-Make sure that the system reaches the steady state.
+Make sure that the system reaches the steady state, and start these from t=0 to steady state.

    * Motor speed and torque
    * Back-emf voltage and current